 Step 3.
-Weekly at project pulse meetings after program pulse meeting
+Weekly at project pulse meetings after the program pulse meetings

-When it is time to start working with an activity, it is posted as a post-it note in “To Do” .
+When work with an activity is to be started, it is posted as a post-it note in “To Do”.
 When someone in the project team starts working on the activity, the post-it note is moved to “In Progress”.
 When the activity is finished, the post-it note is moved to “Done”.

 Activities are initiated from the activity plans, but also from problems or unexpected events.
 Actions related to problems have priority over the planned activities.
 Use yellow post-it notes for planned activities and red post-it notes for activities related to problems so that you can differentiate between the two.